Learn Spanish Through Songs with these 23 Song Recommendations (Full Translations Included!)

 You only saw the best of me

-And not what I was suffering
+And not how much I was suffering

 You left without knowing why